sidsaw-mz/terraform-google-materialize/README.md

 When using disk support for Materialize on GCP, you need to use machine types that support local SSD attachment.
 Here are some recommended machine types:

 * [N2 series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machine_types) with local NVMe SSDs:
-   * For memory-optimized workloads similar to AWS r7gd, consider `n2-highmem-16` or `n2-highmem-32` with local NVMe SSDs
+   * For memory-optimized workloads, consider `n2-highmem-16` or `n2-highmem-32` with local NVMe SSDs
    * Example: `n2-highmem-32` with 2 or more local SSDs

+* [N2D series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machine_types) with local NVMe SSDs:
+   * For memory-optimized workloads, consider `n2d-highmem-16` or `n2d-highmem-32` with local NVMe SSDs
+   * Example: `n2d-highmem-32` with 2 or more local SSDs

 ### Enabling Disk Support